-Country music artist Gary TY England enters the U.S. Senate race with a blunt promise of never becoming a politician.
+Country music artist Gary Ty England enters the U.S. Senate race with a blunt promise of never becoming a politician.

 He's already thinking about the generation that comes after him, the grandchildren he wants to see build their lives, careers, and families right here in Oklahoma.
 "My prayer is they get married, have a family, buy a home, have a career — and that they can do it all right here in the state of Oklahoma."

-England is asking Oklahomans who believe in his platform to donate, share, and show up.
+England is asking Oklahomans who believe in his platform to donate, share, and show up for the primary on June 16th.
 Every dollar and every vote matters in a crowded Republican primary.
 "Oklahoma, I'm a native son.
 I'm your Oklahoma boy and I'm proud of that."

 Learn more, donate, and get involved at www.garytyenglandforsenate.com.